WordPress Plugin v2

 Uninstall

 To stop using the plugin, you can deactivate and/or uninstall from the Plugins dashboard.
-When you deactivate the Cloudinary plugin, all assets will be delivered from WordPress storage and any globally defined transformations will no longer be applied.
-If your storage is configured as Cloudinary only, you’ll need to sync your assets back to WordPress before deactivating the plugin to prevent any issues.
+When you deactivate the Cloudinary plugin, all assets will be delivered from WordPress storage and transformations will no longer be applied, you will also have the option to delete all data relating to Cloudinary.
+If your storage is configured as Cloudinary only, you'll need to sync your assets back to WordPress before deactivating the plugin to prevent any issues.

 Setup